pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 With this, we have all the required ingredients to compute
 $$E[N_\text{passes} |\text{$k$ is last}]$$.

-Note: I guess that the method I have oultined here *probably* isn't the simplest method possible.
-Moreover, the set $$\Gamma_k$$ can be very large, and likely should have near factorial growth -- so implementing the calculation as described above is fairly computationally intensive.
+Note: The method I have outlined here *probably* isn't the simplest method possible... but it *is* the one I implemented.
+The set
+$$\Gamma_k$$ can be very large, and likely has factorial growth in
+$$n_\text{guests}$$ -- so implementing the calculation as described above is fairly computationally intensive.

 ### Solving Problem 2
-The only remaining question to answer is how to compute the unconditioned mean number of passes, which can be computed as follows:
+The only remaining question to answer is how to compute the unconditioned mean number of passes.
+This can be done as follows:

 $$ E[N_\text{passes}] = \sum_{k=1}^{n_\text{guests} - 1} E[N_\text{passes} |\text{$k$ is last}] \cdot P(\text{$k$ is last})$$